 - 1. The applicant or registrant shall be notified in writing and by certified mail, at least seven (7) calendar days prior to the denial, suspension, revocation or restriction.
 Notice shall include the reason for the action and shall be delivered to the address of record. - 2.
-The applicant or registrant may request a hearing.
-Such request shall be in writing and delivered to the Director of Castle Rock Water, or designee thereof, within fourteen (14) calendar days of the receipt of the notice. - 3.
-Upon receipt of a valid request for hearing, the Director of Castle Rock Water shall set a time, date, and place of the hearing and so notify the applicant or registrant. - 4.
-The applicant, registrant, and other interested parties may provide testimony at the scheduled hearing.
-The Director of Castle Rock Water, or designee thereof, shall provide the applicant or registrant with written findings and a ruling by certified mail, within fifteen (15) business days after the completion of the hearing. - 5.
-The applicant or registrant may appeal the ruling to Planning Commission within fourteen (14) days of receipt of written findings.
-Any decision rendered by the Director of Castle Rock Water, or designee thereof, shall take effect upon expiration of the fourteen (14) day appeal period, or upon a final determination by Planning Commission.
+The applicant or registrant may appeal the suspension or revocation. request a hearing.
+Such request shall be in writing and delivered to the Director of Castle Rock Water, or designee there-of, within ten (10) fourteen (14) calendar days of the receipt of the notice.
+The appeal letter shall include a thorough explanation of why the registered landscape professional believes the suspension was issued in error.
+Any appeal received after this time will not be considered. - 3.
+Upon receipt of a valid appeal request for hearing, the Director of Castle Rock Water shall set a time, date, and place of the hearing and so notify the applicant or registrant. - The applicant, registrant, and other interested parties may provide testimony at the scheduled hearing.
+The Director of Castle Rock Water, or designee thereof, shall provide the applicant or registrant with written findings and a ruling by certified mail, within fifteen (15) business days after review of the appeal. the completion of the hearing. - The applicant or registrant may appeal the ruling to Planning Commission within fourteen (14) days of receipt of written findings.
+Any decision rendered by the Director of Castle Rock Water, or designee thereof, shall take effect upon expiration of the ten (10) fourteen (14) day appeal period., or upon a final determination by Planning Commission.